telerik/xaml-docs/controls/radgridview/style-selectors/rowstyleselector.md

 # RowStyleSelector

-This article illustrates how to conditionally style rows through applying __RowStyleSelector__.
+This article illustrates how to conditionally style rows through RadGridView's [RowStyleSelector](#rowstyleselector) and [AlternateRowStyleSelector](alternaterowstyleselector) properties.

 >tipLearn more about [StyleSelectors]({%slug gridview-style-selectors-overview%}).

+# RowStyleSelector

 Assume we have RadGridView bound to a collection of Clubs.
 Each Club has a property StadiumCapacity.
 What we want to achieve is to set the background color of the rows to __Red if the capacity > 50 000 or Yellow otherwise__: